Last updated

 Coin Metrics Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.
 We offer all of the fundamental market-related data types including tick-by-tick trades, quotes, order book snapshots, candles, and more.

-The example charts showcased in this notebook are presented on a weekly basis in our State of the Market newsletter.
+The example charts showcased in this notebook are presented on a weekly basis in our newsletter.

 To understand the data that Coin Metrics offers, feel free to peruse the resources below.